Piracy in the Atlantic World: Africa

-With slaving remaining an open and competitive business, there existed both what Rediker calls a "fort trade" and a "ship trade."
+There existed what historian Marcus Rediker called "fort trade" and "ship trade."
 Slaves were kidnapped and brought to forts where they would be held by the local authorities until bought and shipped out.
-While the ship trade refers to captains making stops along the African coast at points where there was not a European presence to gather up the slaves themselves, they would also stock up on the necessary provisions for the Middle Passage at these stops.
+Ship trade refers to captains making stops along the African coast at points where there was not a European presence to gather up the slaves themselves.
+At these stops, they would also stock up on the necessary provisions for the Middle Passage.

 The captives were not the only ones who were mistreated on slave ships; as Rediker points out, the lash "operated without regard to race, age, gender, law, or humanity".
 Many of the sailors were beaten mercilessly if they refused to beat the slaves as harshly as the captain wanted or at all.
 A sailor could make roughly one to one and a half thousand dollars in current pay, which back in the eighteenth century was a fairly large sum of money for a single trip.